Supporting future environmental leaders in the Hudson River Valley

 - Letter (not exceeding one page, single-spaced) from the candidate

 - Explain the importance of this project to you;

 - Explain why you are qualified to do this project;

 - Include a resume (including academic achievements);

 - Include a project budget.

-Deadlines for 2017 applications are past.
-2018 deadlines will be announced in January.
+Deadline for 2018 applications is February 26, 2018.
 Sign up to receive McHenry Application Information.

 See list of Frequently Asked Questions.

 For additional questions, contact: